gro1m/AZ-900-Azure-Fundamentals/README.md

 region pairs:
 * same services, same legal jurisdiction
 * Microsoft tries to separate them at least 300 miles apart, i.e. if catastrophe hits one region, you could transfer it to the region pair
+* Brazil is not a paired region, i.e. is not used as backup.

 geographies:
 * discrete markets